 |Please check out the REST of my gallery for more nature and scenic photography.|

-Last year I finally went "digital" and bought myself a Canon EOS Rebel T1i (500D) Digital SLR with a Canon 18-55mm IS lens, Canon 70-200mm zoom, a Canon EF 100mm f/2.8 USM Macro, and a Sigma 10-20mm super-wide angle (plus a few good Hoya filters and a solid tripod and monopod).
+Then about five years ago, I decided to go "digital" and bought myself a Canon EOS Rebel T1i (500D) Digital SLR with a Canon 18-55mm IS lens, Canon 70-200mm zoom, a Canon EF 100mm f/2.8 USM Macro, and a Sigma 10-20mm super-wide angle (plus a few good Hoya filters and a solid tripod and monopod).
 Now I'm learning a whole new type of photography, but I've mixed 30 years of experience with the latest technology to start producing some new art from my own personal perspective.
 I primarily take scenic, wildlife, macro, and landscape shots from farmland to deep forest to mountains to river valleys and everything in between that captures my eye.
 I love nature and I love this hobby...mixing the two helps me create my own symphony of visual art - I find it very therapeutic for me.
 The feeling I get when I'm out in nature all alone consumes all my senses with profound euphoria.

 I haven't even started on my next project of transferring all my prized slides to digital format...but when I do, I'll be posting them into my gallery here.
 In the mean time, I hope you enjoy my work.